 Because the project is designed to be a replicable model, it is critical that the design of IEV considers the effects of new building construction on both indoor and outdoor air quality, water quality, and CO2 emissions.
 The specter of climate change no longer simply looms over us, but is actively causing damage to the health of both humans and our environment.
 According to a 2015 report from the Lancet’s Commission on Health and Climate Change, climate change “represent[s] an unacceptably high and potentially catastrophic risk to human health.”
 It is not only possible, but also cost-effective to build healthy homes that are free of toxic building materials (e.g. those containing formaldehyde, styrene, and other carcinogenic chemicals), do not exacerbate the problem of climate change, and do not further strain our limited potable water supply.
 This can be achieved by utilizing renewable energy sources such as solar panels, exclusively green building materials, and rainwater harvesting systems.

 Disability Partnerships is currently seeking nonprofit partners with a mission of promoting affordable and/or accessible sustainable housing to help us bring the IEV project to fruition.
-If you work for an organization that would like to partner with us, please click on the link below to contact us or send an email to email@example.com.
+If you work for an organization that would like to partner with us, please contact us.
 For individuals and organizations who would like to contribute time, financial resources (including land), or pro-bono services to the IEV project, please click on the button below to either donate or get in touch.